spencertipping/ni/doc/ni_by_example_3.md

 #### Inline Syntax

-Finally, there is an even more parsimonious postfix syntax that is useful for
+Finally, there is an even more parsimonious postfix syntax that is useful for short repetitive operations.

 ```bash